Barcelona receive financial boost as credit agency gives club positive debt rating

 The club hopes to refinance up to €1.2 billion (£1.02B/$1.4B) of obligations, including €750m (£639m/$890m) of short-term debt, and give itself more time to pay back creditors.

-Fitch's decision, however, is also a warning for president Joan Laporte to drastically improve the club's administration.
+Fitch's decision, however, is also a warning for president Joan Laporta to drastically improve the club's administration.

 "The negative sign is due to how we are placed," Ciria added.
 "If we continue on the same road we will lose that BBB-.